PaulApivat/paulapivat/content/post/dsfs_8/index.md

 With linear regression we seek to **minimize the sum-of-squares** differences between the observed data and the predicted values (aka the error), in a **non-iterative** fashion.

-Similar to the regression, we are seeking to use gradient descent to find the slope and intercept that minimizes the average squared error, however we do so in an **interative fashion**.
+Alternatively, we use gradient descent to find the slope and intercept that minimizes the average squared error, however, in an **interative fashion**.

 #### Using Gradient Descent to Fit a Model

 The process for gradient descent is to start with a **random slope and intercept**, then compute the **gradient** of the **mean squared error**, while adjusting the slope/intercept (`theta`) in the direction that continues to minimize the error.
 This is repeated iteratively until we find a point where errors are minimized.

-As with the **normal equation** and **linear regression** approach above, we technically *know* the parameters of the linear relationship between `x` and `y`, but we'll pretend like we don't and need to learn from the data.

 **NOTE**: This section builds heavily on a previous post on linear algebra.
 You'll want to [read this post](https://paulapivat.com/post/dsfs_4/) to get a feel for the functions used to construct the functions we see in this post.